 Academics & Support

 Please note that the 3.4 GPA is the minimum BC GPA required.
 Due to the competitive nature of Queen Mary applicants, a 3.4 does not guarantee approval by BC.
-It is recommended that students research a second, less competitive program outside of London as a back-up choice.
+It is recommended that students research programs outside London when selecting alternative choices.

 Students should consult the host university’s course pages to review any course requirements, restrictions or limitations.
 Students should review and understand the information provided by the host university.